mwalmsley/agnfinder/agnfinder/tf_sampling/README.md

 ## Create Emulator and Run on Fixed Test Case

-Make sure you've placed the hypercube into `data/photometry_simulaton_1000000.hdf5` or modified data() in `deep_emulator.py§.
+Place the hypercube into `data/photometry_simulaton_1000000.hdf5`, or modify data() in `deep_emulator.py` to point to the your hypercube.
 Else, this will fail.

 To train a new emulator, then sample it with default chain lengths/etc on a fixed synthetic galaxy from the test set:

-    main.py --new-emulator
+    export CHECKPOINT_LOC=results/checkpoints/latest
+    python agnfinder/tf_sampling/main.py --checkpoint-loc $CHECKPOINT_LOC --new-emulator

-These defauls are designed as a quick debug to make sure nothing fails loudly.
+These MCMC defauls are designed as a quick debug to make sure nothing fails loudly.
 After the first run, you'll probably prefer to use the saved emulator and set the HMC arguments to more reasonable values:

-    main.py --n-chains=128 --n-burnin=3000 --n-samples=3000
+    python agnfinder/tf_sampling/main.py --checkpoint-loc $CHECKPOINT_LOC --n-chains=128 --n-burnin=3000 --n-samples=3000

 Corner plots are placed in the `results` dir, where the filename will record the optional arguments above.